Improving shadow estimation with locally-optimal dual frames: Abstract

 \section{Abstract}

 Accurate estimation of observables in quantum systems is a central challenge in quantum information science, yet practical implementations are fundamentally constrained by the limited number of measurement shots.
 In this work we explore a variation of the classical shadows protocol in which the measurements are kept local while allowing the resulting classical shadows themselves to be correlated.
-By constructing locally optimal shadows, we obtain unbiased estimators that outperform state-of-the-art methods, achieving the same accuracy with substantially fewer measurements.
-We validate our approach through numerical experiments on molecular Hamiltonians with up to 40 qubits and a 50-qubit Ising model consistently observing significant reductions in estimation errors.
+By constructing locally optimal shadows, we obtain unbiased estimators that are competitive with state-of-the-art methods in terms of measurement overhead, while requiring only single-qubit measurements and allowing for the estimation of any observable in pure post-processing, reducing estimation errors by orders of magnitude over standard classical shadows.
+We validate our approach through numerical experiments on molecular Hamiltonians with up to 40 qubits consistently observing significant reductions in estimation errors, including for estimations of multiple chemically relevant observables simultaneously.